-2. As the cycle of science continues, more middle range and practice theories will emerge that will be useful in clinical settings.
+2. As the cycle of science continues, more mid-range and practice theories will emerge that will be useful in clinical settings.

 How did you do?
-1. b; 2.
+1. B; 2.
 T

-material so you can carry it with you throughout your career.
-To fulfill your commitment, with your next clinical assignment, adopt one or two of the strategies suggested in Table 1-1.
+more through studying this text, don't go through the pages just to pass an exam.
+Learn the material so you can carry it with you throughout your career.
+To fulfill your commitment, begin with your next clinical assignment by adopting one or two of the strategies suggested in Table 1-1.
 Over the course of your career, your actions will convince laggards that EBP really does create excellence in patient care.